 Factors to consider for scalability:

 - Administrative scalability – Allows the system to accommodate an increase in the number of individuals or organizations interacting with the system.

 - Functional scalability – Allows adding new functions to the system without significant effort or system upgrade cost.
 In general, functional scalability promotes ease of IT upgrades.

-- Geographic scalability – Accommodates changes to physical location of system components, for example remote computing .
+- Geographic scalability – Accommodates changes to the physical location of system components; for example, remote computing.

 Implementing a scalable system requires taking a strategic planning approach to system development.
 Taking a strategic approach to system design positions your business to manage changes to scale efficiently and economically.